AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The MemberList class takes the following into consideration.

-* `updateMembersBalance` clears current balances at the start of invokation.
+* `updateMembersBalance` clears current balances at the start of invocation.
 This removes any transactions that are not captured within the `TransactionList` object passed into the method.

 ### Transaction and TransactionList